opengraph-xyz/opengraph-wp/readme.txt

 Yes, the plugin allows you to assign different templates to different post types or individual posts.
 This ensures that each piece of content on your website can have a unique and relevant Open Graph image.

+= How to contact OpenGraph.xyz? =

+If you have any questions or need assistance, you can reach out to the OpenGraph.xyz team directly.
+Visit our website at [OpenGraph.xyz](https://www.opengraph.xyz) and use the chat feature to get in touch with us.
+Our team is always ready to help you with any queries or support you may need regarding our service or the WordPress plugin.

+== Screenshots ==

+1. Choose an OG template
+2. Assign dynamic fields to a template
+3. Add OpenGraph.xyz API key
+4. Open Graph image example

 == Changelog ==

 = 1.0.0 =